Executor's Guide (Canada)

-Probate is the court-supervised process of administering and settling a decedent's estate.
+Probate is the court-supervised process of administering and settling a decedent's estate (except in Quebec, where the term "probate" is reserved for the specific process of proving that a will is valid, and the larger process of settling an estate is called liquidating a succession).
 Not all estates need court involvement, and EstateExec can help you figure out the requirements for your estate (see Is Probate Required?).
 In general, an estate will have to go through probate unless it contains only assets that automatically transfer to named beneficiaries (such as RRSPs), or if the estate qualifies to use one of the province-specific small estate procedures.
 Regardless of whether or not probate is required, settling an estate requires a fair amount of effort, and EstateExec can help guide you throughout the process.

 When distributing estate proceeds, you must be sure to satisfy its obligations in a defined priority order (see diagram).
 Certain transfers (such as to RRSP beneficiaries) happen automatically outside the control of the estate, and the estate itself must then ensure it has enough funds to pay all taxes, then to pay estate administration costs, then any family entitlements, then any general debts, and with anything left over, fulfill any bequests, and finally distribute the residuary estate.
 If the estate runs out of money handling one priority, then subsequent priorities are left with nothing.

 Note that provincial law determines which debts have priority over other debts, and some debts (such as funeral expenses) often have priority over family entitlements, but these specifics really only matter if the estate cannot pay all its bills (see Insolvent Estates for more details).

 You can click the links below, or in the table of contents to the left, to learn more about key aspects of the estate executor process.
 Aside from a number of checklist items, perhaps the central aspect of serving as an estate executor is resolving estate obligations and distributing net assets to the heirs.